Vyral/Gene_Agustin_Blog/_posts/2018-11-05-when-can-you-get-rid-of-private-mortgage-insurance.md

 **There are two different ways to cancel.** Mortgage insurance will automatically cancel at 78% loan-to-value.
 Your borrower can also request a cancellation at 80% loan-to-value.
 Both of these numbers are based on the original value of the home when you bought it.

 **If the property has appreciated since you’ve bought it, you can also have mortgage insurance dropped based on its current value.** The loan needs to have been serviced for at least two years and then you can request a drop in mortgage insurance at 78% loan to value.
-If it’s more than 5 years, you can request at 80% loan to value.
+If it’s more than five years, you can request at 80% loan to value.
 It’s always wise to accomplish this through whoever is servicing the loan.

 {% include pullquote.html %}